 They are cheap and quick to install.
 Just keep a few bags ready to go in a garage or shed so that if a flash flood occurs, you can quickly put the sandbags down where you need them.

 One of the main ways flooding causes damage to properties is when it enters through air bricks.
 Air bricks are the bricks with holes in you’ll find around the outside of your house, raised a little from the ground.

 They provide ventilation for suspended wooden floors that prevents moisture build-up and therefore damp or rot problems in flooring.
 In normal conditions, they are very effective.

 However, when flood levels are high enough for the water to enter your property via the air bricks, it can cause serious long-term damage.
 The solution, therefore, it to install self sealing air bricks.
-These contain balls that rise with the water level, sealing off the holes during flooding to prevent water entering your property via the air bricks.
+These contain balls that rise with the water level, sealing off the holes to prevent water entering your property via the air bricks.

 Alternatively, for a quicker temporary fix, air brick covers help create a waterproof seal over your existing air bricks when you are expecting flood water.

 - .Flood protection for airbricks.
 Flood defence without DIY .
 Airbricks are the first entry for flood water.
 No tools needed .
 No plugs, no inserts, no tools.
 Fits in 30secs .Strong all metal flood cover .
 Reusable.
 Tried and tested Used by National Trust, local Councils

 Flood barriers are a fairly serious defence that, when installed correctly, are very effective at keeping water out.
 They consist of brackets installed at either side of an opening such as a doorway in a garage or conservatory.